Keterion/print_scripter/README.md

 Example:

-"{Hello [letter:100]World!}"
+"{Hello [letter:100:1]World!}"
 ## Formatting
 \ escape characters don't work anymore.
-Now the curly braces are used to set a line.
+Now the curly braces are used to set a linebreak.

 # The use thingies
 time is in the format of milliseconds